Meet our Trustees

 Matt Rooney – Trustee

-For the last two years he has held a role as Inspector, Office for Standards in Education (Ofsted), working alongside a Care Quality Commission (CQC) Inspector to evaluate a local area’s ability to meet the needs of children and young people with special education needs and/or disabilities.
-Matt has also served as County Commissioner (Nottinghamshire) for the Scout Association for the last seven years.
+Matt sits on a SEND advisory group for the Department for Education and was named National SEND Leader of the Year in 2020.
+Since 2016 Matt has held an inspector role for the Office for Standards in Education (Ofsted), working alongside a Care Quality Commission (CQC) to evaluate a local area’s ability to identify and meet the needs of children and young people with special education needs and/or disabilities.

 Dave Wilson – Trustee

 Dave has more than 30 year's IT and business experience and is currently the IT Director for the leading leisure business, Hollywood Bowl Group.
 He has also held senior and executive roles in other retail and leisure businesses, including NEXT, Dunelm, Jessops and Vue Cinemas.

 Dr Gail Allsopp is a Derbyshire GP, works nationally as the clinical lead for clinical policy for the Royal College of General Practitioners and is an associate professor of primary care at Nottingham university.
 She was previously on the board of Noah’s Ark Children’s hospice in London.